eallenOP/sveltekit-fetch-demo/README.md

 The main things to note are in the [+page.svelte](https://github.com/eallenOP/sveltekit-fetch-demo/blob/main/src/routes/%2Bpage.svelte) file that gets rendered in the browser, and in the [+page.server.js](https://github.com/eallenOP/sveltekit-fetch-demo/blob/main/src/routes/%2Bpage.server.js) file that runs server-side.

+Those files live side-by-side in the [/src/routes/](https://github.com/eallenOP/sveltekit-fetch-demo/tree/main/src/routes) directory, which means they're siblings and can communicate together in special SvelteKit ways.

 You basically do the fetch part on the server and pass the resulting data to the page to display it.

 ---